 In early February, the Drawing Room hosted a call for submissions from local SF women artists for an exhibition titled "Women Rising" - in honor or Women's History Month during March.
 Courtney was invited to co-curate with Renée and the call went out via various channels of communication.
 Over 100 submissions came in, and ultimately the show was able to accommodate exactly 100 artists, a tremendous fete to take on.

 We'll see where this all goes.
 Please reach out or subscribe to our newsletter to keep in the know and follow ways to support this and other upcoming projects.
+Please do try to make it by to see this show - it's well worth it.

 Thank you for being a part of the Drawing Room!